If you want your body to feel good, you have to take care of it! Keep reading to learn the differences between stretching vs foam rolling!

 Stretching will not only make you more flexible, but it will allow you to build muscle more easily.
 For example, if your quads are tight, it is going to be very hard for you to build muscle in any other part of your legs.
 Your quads will take over during practically every lower body exercise.
 This makes it nearly impossible to strengthen the glutes and hamstrings.
 Stretching your quads daily will loosen up the muscle and give the rest of your leg a chance to participate.

-Foam rolling is good to do before stretching or can be done on its own.
 Foam rolling focuses more on the nervous system and tissues rather than the length of the muscle itself.
 Rolling out a muscle breaks apart the knots in the muscle tissue.
-Foaming rolling isn’t the only self-myofascial technique, you can also use a tennis or lacrosse ball to break apart knots or practice self-massage.
+Foaming rolling isn’t the only self-myofascial technique.
+You can also use a tennis or lacrosse ball to break apart knots as well, or practice self-massage.

 Have you ever woken up with a stiff neck and didn’t know why?
-Chances are there are some knots in your upper back created by stress and posture.
-These knots are affecting your mobility in other parts of the body.
+Chances are, there are knots in your upper back created by stress and posture.
+These knots are affecting your mobility in other parts of the body, like your neck.
 Using a foam roller or massage stick to break apart these knots will help relieve pain and stiffness in your neck and shoulders.

 Incorporating these corrective techniques into your daily routine can be tedious and time-consuming.
-But, wouldn’t you rather spend 15-minutes today that be in pain for years?
+But, wouldn’t you rather spend 15-minutes today than be in pain for years?
+I would!